silverwind/updates/README.md

 ```
 ### JSON Output

-The resulting JSON object always has the key `results` which lists available updates.
-Additionally, `message` and `error` properties can be present.
+`updates` can output JSON.
+The result is always an object with the key `results` and depending on operation, , `message` and `error` properties can also be present.

 ```console
 $ updates -j